steffen74/GPT-2/03_tldr/Readme.md

-# TL;DR Generation for Scientific Texts with GTP-2
+# TL;DR Generation with GTP-2
-Notebook to generate Too-Long;Didn't-Read (TL;DR) summaries for abstracts or papers using GTP-2.
+This folder contains the Python notebooks used to prepare data and fine-tune the GPT-2 as well as the results.

+As des
 Data: Abstracts and fulltexts of 148 papers on climate change from econstor.
 Sources for code and notebooks:
 [Huggingface Transformers](https://github.com/huggingface/transformers)